Xilinx/VMC_Help/AIE/IFFT/README.md

 #### Scale output down by 2^
 Describes the power of 2 to scale the result by prior to output.

-### Advanced
-#### Target input throughput
-Specifies the rate at which data samples should be processed.
-The default value is 200.

-#### Specify the number of cascade stages
-When this option is not enabled, the tool will determine the filter configuration that best achieves the specified input sampling rate.
-When this option is enabled and the 'Number of cascade stages' is specified, the tool will guarantee the same.
-In such cases, however, the specified sample rate constraint may not be achieved.

 #### Number of cascade stages
 This determines the number of kernels the FFT will be divided over in series to improve throughput.